 An evaluation of the student is to be filled out at the middle and end of the rotation in the clinical tracking system, Trajecsys.
-The interim evaluation report is simplified to give the student a report on progress, to identify areas of difficulty, and ways to address those difficulties.
+The interim evaluation report is completed to provide the student with a report on their progress, to identify areas of difficulty, and ways to address those difficulties.